peter-tanner/peter-tanner.github.io/_posts/2024-10-29-Idiots-guide-to-ELEC4402-Communications-Systems.md

   - ENGT4301 Digital Communications and Networking
   - ELEC3302 Communications Systems
   - Note that ELEC5501 Advanced Communications is a different unit.
+- To be honest, you select (relevant) questions from these for class test study as well.

 <details>
 <summary>Listing of examination papers on OneSearch</summary>